toliver38/coun7er/countermeasures/CM0137_RemoveGlobalCatalogFromDomainController.md

 - Monitor process calls to BloodHound.
 	- The SharpHound component looks like SMB scanning techniques over ports 137 and 445; keep an eye on all instances of SMB scans.
 This may cause a lot of noise in larger organizations.
-	- Monitor commands including `-collectionMethod`,  `invoke-bloodhound`, `azurehound` or `get-bloodHounddata` in the commandline.
+	- Monitor commands including `-collectionMethod`,  `invoke-bloodhound`, `azurehound` or `get-bloodHounddata` in the command line.
 - Monitor use of other Active Directory discovery and enumeration tools such as AD Hunt, PowerView, or Adalanche.
-	- Events with ID 4799 may show ennumeration attempts on local group membership.
+	- Events with ID 4799 may show enumeration attempts on local group membership.
     - Monitor for process creation of processes with names containing `adhunt.py` or `adalanche`.
-    - Monitor for commandlines containing PowerView modules, a detailed list of which is provided at <https://powersploit.readthedocs.io/en/latest/Recon/>.
+    - Monitor for command lines containing PowerView modules, a detailed list of which is provided at <https://powersploit.readthedocs.io/en/latest/Recon/>.
 - Check for event ID 5156(S), or the Windows Filtering Platform allowing a connection.
 Check if the origins of the connection are from the system directory or other expected location.
 This may be very noisy and cause many false positives.

 ## Associated Techniques